 - Sitting for long periods of time on the toilet

-As you get older, you're at greater risk of hemorrhoids.
+As you age, your risk of hemorrhoids increases.
 That's because the tissues that support the veins in your rectum and anus can weaken and stretch.
 This can also happen when you're pregnant, because the baby's weight puts pressure on the anal region.

 - Anemia.
 Rarely, chronic blood loss from hemorrhoids may cause anemia, in which you don't have enough healthy red blood cells to carry oxygen to your cells.

 - Strangulated hemorrhoid.
-If the blood supply to an internal hemorrhoid is cut off, the hemorrhoid may be "strangulated," another cause of extreme pain.
+If the blood supply to an internal hemorrhoid is cut off, the hemorrhoid may be "strangulated," which can cause extreme pain.

 The best way to prevent hemorrhoids is to keep your stools soft, so they pass easily.
 To prevent hemorrhoids and reduce symptoms of hemorrhoids, follow these tips: